Texhoma in Texas County, Oklahoma — The American South (West South Central)

 Gas booms in the 1940s, agricultural irrigation in the 1950s, and finally the swine industry in the 1990s have contributed to the economic stability of the town.

 A pride of Texhoma has always been its public school system.
 The football team won state in 1971; the girls basketball team in 1992; the boys basketball team in 1994; the girls track team in 1996.
 Many other teams qualified for state tournaments over the years.
 Through an act of the legislature of both states, the two school systems were combined in 1976, but maintain separate school boards with excellent co-operation.
 The schools have graduated many outstanding students who have made their mark in life.
 Out town is proud of the many useful citizens we have sent out into the world on this, our 100th Anniversary.

 Other nearby markers.
+At least 1 other marker is within walking distance of this marker.
 Post Office of Loretta (approx. half a mile away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 13, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 258 times since then and 12 times this year.
+It was originally submitted on November 13, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 304 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on November 13, 2014, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.